-Stifel considers various factors, including our costs to operate the Programs and compensation received from Fund companies and/or their affiliates, in deciding which Funds and share classes to make available in the Programs.
-You should expect that we and/or Stifel will receive certain payments from Fund companies and/or their affiliates in connection with your investment in a Fund, and that amounts we receive will depend on the share class, interest, or CUSIP you hold.
+Stifel considers various factors, including the costs to operate the Programs and compensation received from Fund companies and/or their affiliates, in deciding which Funds and share classes to make available in the Programs.
+You should expect that Stifel will receive certain payments from Fund companies and/or their affiliates in connection with your investment in a Fund, and that amounts Stifel receives will depend on the share class, interest, or CUSIP you hold.
 The additional compensation varies between Funds, poses a conflict of interest, and can influence the selection of Funds and share classes that Stifel makes available through the Programs.
-We seek to address this conflict of interest by disclosing it to you, as well as through policies designed to ensure that the fees charged are fair and reasonable.
-If we (or Stifel) did not receive this additional compensation, you should expect Stifel will charge higher fees or other amounts to you for the services.
-In addition, neither our firm nor Stifel is obligated to negotiate more favorable terms with Funds or, except as otherwise described below, to rebate any portion of the additional compensation we receive.
-You should carefully consider this compensation, in addition to the Advisory fee you pay in the Programs, when evaluating the reasonability of your Advisory Account Fees and the total compensation we (and/or Stifel) receive for the services provided to vou.
+Stifel seeks to address this conflict of interest by disclosing it to you, as well as through policies designed to ensure that the fees charged are fair and reasonable.
+If Stifel did not receive this additional compensation, you should expect Stifel would charge higher fees or other amounts to you for its services.
+In addition, Stifel is not obligated to negotiate more favorable terms with Funds or, except as otherwise described below, to rebate any portion of the additional compensation we receive.
+You should carefully consider this additional compensation when evaluating the reasonability of your Advisory Program and the total compensation we (and/or Stifel) receive for the services provided to you.